yuvileyris/yuvileyris.github.io/README.md

 ## Synopsis

 **yuvileyris.com** is a website I made as virtual identity card.
-It works together with everytime reachable domain **yuvileyris.github.io**
+It works together with everytime reachable domain **yuvileyris.github.io** .
+Later I will start a blog, when enough worthy information is provided.

 ## Code Example